 Specifically, the Board and Independent Committee determined that if the proposed reverse stock split is approved by the stockholders and implemented, the estimated cost savings resulting from no longer being an SEC-registered company will be approximately \$950,000 per year.
 Estimated transaction costs are expected to be less than \$1.7 million including estimated total cash payments of approximately \$1.36 million to purchase fractional share interests that will be cashed out.
 The Company expects to pay such transaction costs and consideration for such fractional share interests from existing cash reserves and loans.
-The Company has not yet negotiated the terms of any such loans.
+The Company has negotiated the terms of such loans, but the timing of their funding is dependent on whether the requisite votes in favor of Proposal Number 1 are obtained, and when the funding is actually required for the repurchase of fractionalize shares.
+The Company expects the loans to be three loans of \$450,000, each coming from current investors.
+The loans will be payable over 3 years with monthly principal and interest payments.
+The Company does not have sufficient cash reserves to purchase all shares that will be fractionalized if the reverse stock split is approved without obtaining loans, but the anticipated private loans will provide sufficient funding to complete the proposed reverse stock split on the terms described in this Proxy Statement.
+The Company will promptly report any changes to the terms of these loans to security holders, should any occur, by filing an amendment to this Proxy Statement and disseminating that amendment to security holders.

-The proposed 1:4,000,000 reverse stock split, including the proposed cash payment of three-point-seven cents (\$0.037) per pre-split share for all resulting fractional shares (in lieu of issuing any fractional shares) after the split, will reduce the number of the Company's record shareholders to below 300.
+The proposed 1:4,000,000 reverse stock split, including the proposed cash payment of three-point-seven cents (\$0.037) per pre-split share for all resulting fractional shares (in lieu of issuing any fractional shares) after the split, will reduce the number of the Company's record shareholders to below 15.
 In terms of equivalent pre-split shares, it is anticipated that approximately 36,734,517 shares would be cashed out.

-If the reverse stock split is approved by shareholders and implemented, then the Company intends to terminate the registration of its common stock under the Exchange Act pursuant to Section 12(g)(4) of the Exchange Act and to delist pursuant to National Instrument 51-102 in Canada.
+If the reverse stock split is approved by shareholders and implemented, then the Company intends (i) to terminate the registration of its common stock pursuant to Section 12(g) (4) of the Exchange Act, (ii) to apply to have its common stock voluntarily delisted from the Canadian Securities Exchange in Canada, concurrently with, or following, the implementation of the reverse stock split, and (iii) to apply to the applicable Canadian securities regulatory authorities to cease to be a reporting issuer in each Canadian jurisdiction in which the Company is currently a reporting issuer.
 Following the reverse stock split, the decision by the Company to terminate such registration does not require shareholder approval and will not be voted upon at the shareholders meeting.
-Subject to shareholder approval of the reverse stock split and implementation thereof, the Board of Directors will approve such deregistration and delisting at its next scheduled meeting.
+Subject to shareholder approval of the reverse stock split and implementation thereof, the Board of Directors will approve such deregistration and the above-noted applications for delisting and to have the Company cease to be a reporting issuer in Canada at its next scheduled meeting.